Azure/azure-quickstart-templates/quickstarts/microsoft.appplatform/azure-spring-cloud/README.md

 This template deploys a simple Azure Spring Apps microservice application to run on Azure.
 You'll see that there are two deployments in the template: The first deployment provisions resources, but traffic is not yet routed to the apps; the second deployment sets the apps to _active_.

-`Tags: Azure Spring Apps, Spring Boot, microservice, application`
+`Tags: Azure Spring Apps, Spring Boot, microservice, application, Microsoft.AppPlatform/Spring, apps, deployments, Jar, Microsoft.Resources/deployments, Microsoft.AppPlatform/Spring/apps`